riteshkrkarn/riteshkrkarn/README.md

 ## 🚀 About Me

-I'm a **Front-end Developer**, **Aspiring Full-stack Developer**, and a **Flutter Enthusiast** currently pursuing a Bachelor of Engineering in Computer Science at **The National Institute of Engineering, Mysore**.
+I'm a **Front-end Developer**, **Aspiring Full-stack Developer**, and a **Flutter** and **Web3 Enthusiast** currently pursuing a Bachelor of Engineering in Computer Science at **The National Institute of Engineering, Mysore**.
 Passionate about learning and exploring every corner of the tech world, I'm on a mission to create innovative solutions and contribute to impactful projects.

 ### 🌟 Highlights
 - 🌱 Learning **Data Structures and Algorithms (DSA)** in **Java**.